 For all 8×8 does have, it’s not as easy to identify and block spam calls like the other best VoIP providers for businesses can.
 While not impossible, it can’t be accomplished with a simple button press.

 8×8’s X Series is one of the best VoIP apps for business or personal use with stellar features and the capability to connect with 48 countries around the globe.
+Read our ultimate 8×8 review to learn more about its features and pricing.

 - Voice calling for up to 48 countries